bharath12b5/mvn-linux/Building-Mule.md

         cd /<source_root>/mule/transports/ssl
 		keytool -selfcert -alias Test -genkey -keystore myStore.keystore -keyalg RSA -validity 1

-	_**Note:**The above command will prompt for keystore password and details such as name of your organizational unit etc_
+	_**Note:**The above command will prompt for keystore password of your choice and details such as name of your organizational unit etc_

 7. Build the code